pybpod/pybpod-gui-plugin-soundcard/docs/source/index.rst

 What is the PyBpod's Sound Card Module?
 =======================================
-The Sound Card Module is a board developed by...
+The Harp Sound Card is a board developed by the Scientific Hardware Platform at the Champalimaud Foundation.

+This documentation is for the Python 3 library to control the **pybpod_soundcard_module** module.

 Table of contents